antelliJ/EPUB-Ereader/README.md

 The ereader can save the current page manually, and bookmark pages.
 Once finished a session, the user can clear the display for longevity.

+## Building with PlatformIO

+Clone the repo, adjust the COM port and you can upload and flash easily enough - especially with VScode's extension.

+Switching out firmware for another EPD display is also fairly easy, taking a selection from GxEPD2's library and replacing the lines where my display is referenced (mostly the change in `display_config.h` and the `*s_jpeg_display` variable in `TextRenderer.h`).

+when ready its:
+`pio run --target upload --target monitor --environment esp32-s3-devkitc-1`

+#### To make a merged.bin file:

+`pio pkg exec -p tool-esptoolpy -- esptool.py --chip esp32-s3-devkitc-1 merge_bin -o merged.bin --flash_mode dio --flash_freq 80m --flash_size 8MB 0x0 .pio/build/esp32-s3-devkitc-1/bootloader.bin 0x8000 .pio/build/esp32-s3-devkitc-1/partitions.bin 0x10000 .pio/build/esp32-s3-devkitc-1/firmware.bin`

+This creates a `merged.bin` file that can be used to upload to the microcontroller (using the steps used previously for the release builds).

 ## How does it work?
-Like atomic14's project, this uses miniz to unzip the files into PSRAM
+Like atomic14's project, this uses miniz to unzip the files into PSRAM These big operations are done on the PSRAM since the internal ram would have lots of trouble decompressing several hundred kb chapters. `ZipFile` allocates an extraction buffer on the SPIRAM (`heap_caps_calloc(..., MALLOC_CAP_SPIRAM | MALLOC_CAP_8BIT)`), and reads them out to `miniz` in a streamed fashion in 8kb chunks.

+`mz_zip_reader_extract_to_mem` would cause stack overflows when used, because it creates a large structure (34kb) on the task stack, which usually was too large

+Technically the display is a template parameter, but actually making it configurable was not really tested.
+But hopefully every method is hidden behind a virtual base class

+I'm not quite sure if my usage of `xTaskCreatePinnedToCore` is the most optimized, since I used it just about any time I'm opening a new file, so I left that to core 1, and the Wifi and rendering to core 0

 ### Parsing:
 This is done with tinyXML2